digital-asset/daml/docs/source/concepts/local-ledger.rst

    #. `reduce`:sub:`X`\ `(G)` is the transitive closure of `G'`.

 Topological sort and reduction link causality graphs `G` to the ledgers `L` from the DAML Ledger Model.
-Topological sort transforms a causality graph `G` into a sequence of transactions `topo(G)`; extending them with the requesters gives a sequence of commits, i.e., a ledger in the DAML Ledger Model.
+Topological sort transforms a causality graph `G` into a sequence of transactions; extending them with the requesters gives a sequence of commits, i.e., a ledger in the DAML Ledger Model.
 Conversely, a sequence of commits `L` yields a causality graph `G`:sub:`L` by taking the transactions as vertices and adding an edge from `tx1` to `tx2` whenever `tx1`\ 's commit precedes `tx2`\ 's commit in the sequence.

 There are now two consistency definitions: